Our Stairway to Heaven?

 My primary task in life must always be to help others and by so doing I begin the process of freeing myself from the needs and desires of self.
 It is in reaching out to others that I allow the seed of my human life, my ego, to fall to the ground and die, and by so doing give birth and increasingly, life, to the spirit.

-Our whole natural education is devoted to silencing the shy, persistent, inner voice which seeks to convince us that the earth is our home.
-But despite all its efforts, we remain conscious of a desire which no natural happiness will satisfy.
+Our whole natural education is devoted to silencing the persistent, inner voice which seeks to convince us that the earth is our real home, but despite all its efforts, we remain conscious of a desire which no natural happiness will satisfy.

 People matter, and within the confines of the number of talents I have been given it is important that I help them when and where I can.
 The race has to be started and much of it has to be run in this life if we expect to finish it in the next and long ago I learned the hard way that there is a world of difference between wanting and doing and that I, like many others, tend to embrace the easier maxim of 'do what I say, not what I do'.